 2. Spread jam on pancake.
 Then spread a dollop of whipped cream on top.
 Then fold it in half and fold it in half again.

 This article was posted on Tuesday, July 14th, 2015 at 9:09 pm and is filed under Breakfast and Brunch, Countries & Cultures, Holiday Recipes, Iceland, Icelandic Cuisine, Icelandic Pancakes, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply